 Best Places to Stay in Sintra

-Despite being visited mostly as a day trip from Lisbon, there is a fairly large variety of great places to stay in Sintra for all budgets.
-When choosing your accommodation, it is best to choose a location that is within walking distance of the downtown area, unless you have a car and don’t mind driving.
+Despite being visited mostly as a day trip from Lisbon, there are still several great places to stay in Sintra for all budgets.

 The Best Budget Options: